 Temporomandibular Joint Disorder Relief

-Dr. Mark Barnes is a Diplomat in the American Board of Orofacial Pain.
-The evaluation and customized treatment he provides combines over 30 year’s clinical expertise, state-of-the-art imaging technology and your unique needs to determine a course of care for your specific condition.
+The evaluation and customized treatment provided combines clinical expertise, state-of-the-art imaging technology and your unique needs to determine a course of care for your specific condition.

 Temporomandibular Joint Disorder

 Temporomandibular joint disorders are considered to be a sub-classification of musculoskeletal disorders and follow some of the same principles as other joints in the body.
 The temporomandibular joint is responsible for all the movements of the jaw– chewing, swallowing, breathing and talking– making this one of the most used joints in the body.
 Injury, cartilage damage, degeneration and arthritis in this joint can lead to pain and dysfunction.

 Signs and Symptoms of TMJ/TMD

 Ear Pain – Headaches – Neck Aches – Migraines – Pain in the Jaw or Jaw Muscles

 There are several potential causes for TMJ including trauma to the face or neck in the past.
 Clenching and grinding the teeth may overload the joints or muscles and trigger pain or damage.
 Allergies, enlarged tonsils, or uneven jaw growth as a child can lead to TMJ and sleep breathing disorders later in life.

 Due to the variety of causes, symptoms can change over time or even completely disappear.
 Good first steps include anti-inflammatory medication, rest, and ice or moist heat.
 If you don’t get relief from these measures in a few weeks, we are here for you to assess what might be occurring and offer treatment.